THE SHORT VERSION

 I've been a writer since I was 12.
-I'm the author of <A HREF="http://www.practicallyshameless.com/shameless.html"><I>Practically Shameless</I></A>, published February 2008 by my small press, Practically Shameless Press, and now in its third printing and available for Kindle, Nook and iPad.
+I'm the author of Practically Shameless, published February 2008 by my small press, Practically Shameless Press, now in its fifth printing and available for Kindle, Nook and iPad.
 I'm a certified Shadow Work Coach and a certified Shadow Work Group Facilitator.
-I live in Evanston, a suburb of Chicago, and offer individual client sessions in the East Rogers Park neighborhood of Chicago, a 30-minute drive from O'Hare Airport and a 10-minute walk from the Red Line.
-I also offer sessions using video Skype.
+I live in Evanston, a suburb of Chicago, and am not currently seeing clients.

 In my teens and twenties, I wrote overly dramatic love stories about girls from the Midwest and their huge crushes on attractive but emotionally unavailable men.
 I wish I still had the stories, I'll bet they'd be hilarious.
 I also wrote poetry, which I still enjoy reading.

 From 1970 to 1986, working in various jobs as a secretary and administrative assistant, my duties included writing of various kinds, though it wasn't reflected in my title.

 As an Administrative Assistant to the Director of the Annenberg Center for the Performing Arts in Philadelphia from 1975 to 1978, for example, I wrote letters for the director's signature, welcome notes and thank-you letters to the performers, and the occasional grant proposal.